Below is a complete list of the facilities available to Music & Theatre.

 The dressing rooms in Fisher are equipped with bathrooms and shower facilities.

 The music building, opened in 1980, is an exemplary music facility, recognized for its excellent acoustical design.
 There are rooms for large ensemble rehearsals, small ensemble rehearsals, a percussion practice room, an instrument repair facility, practice rooms containing pianos, and an outstanding recital hall.
 Large instruments and lockers for instrument storage are available for rental to students performing in ensembles.
 Many large ensemble concerts take place in either the Martha-Ellen Tye Recital Hall or the internationally acclaimed Stephens Auditorium.
-The Music Department houses and maintains an electronic music studio which features a wide range of analog and digital sound synthesis and recording equipment which may be used by students who enroll in composition studies.
-Additionally there is a computer lab with MIDI and digital audio workstations.
+The Music Department houses and maintains an electronic music studio that features a wide range of analog and digital sound synthesis and recording equipment which may be used by students who enroll in composition studies.
+Additionally, there is a computer lab with MIDI and digital audio workstations.

 The music building is equipped with over sixty pianos, including twenty-two Steinway grands.
 A practice wing on the ground floor has grand pianos which are reserved for piano majors and advanced piano students.
 Beginning and intermediate students study group piano in a modern electronic piano lab.
 In addition to three practice organs, including two by Lynn Dobson of Lake City, Iowa, there is a three-manual pipe organ built by John Brombaugh in the Recital Hall.
 The newly-renovated Stanton Memorial Carillon is a well-loved ISU symbol.
-A practice clavier, similar to the carillon, is located in the Music Hall.
+A practice clavier, similar to the carillon, is located in the Simon Estes Music Hall.

 - Smoking is not permitted in the music building or on campus.
 Consumption of food or beverages is not permitted in the practice rooms, practice modules, recital hall, computer lab, classrooms, or rehearsal halls.